skysnyder17/CasOFFinder-Tools/README.md

 6. To evaluate the model on new off-target sites, modify `test_prediction.py` and execute it using the trained model and the new off-target site features.

-### Disclaimer

-This implementation is for educational purposes only and should not be used for actual gene therapy applications without appropriate validation and regulatory approval.

 ### References